Vagus Nerve related Cervical Dysphagia and Laryngeal – Laryngotracheal stenosis – Problems of the voice

 - Cervical disc disease and difficulty swallowing – cervicogenic dysphagia

 - Vagus nerve compression in the neck: Symptoms and treatments

 - Hiccups, Cough, Neck Pain, and Vagus and Phrenic Nerve Injury

 - How do voice problems develop in relation to vagus nerve injury?
-“My voice sounds graspy and I get very tired of talking.”
+“My voice sounds raspy and I get very tired of talking.”

-- Are voices changes part of a myriad of symptoms that point to vagal nerve dysfunction and cervical spine instability?
+- Are voice changes part of a myriad of symptoms that point to vagal nerve dysfunction and cervical spine instability?

 - What do doctors know about Laryngotracheal and Laryngeal stenosis?

 - You have been diagnosed with Laryngotracheal and Laryngeal stenosis and yet, you do not fall within these categories.
 Where are your answers?

 - Chiari malformation.